 If monitoring and control is not provided, then the distance from the edge of a well pad to an occupied residence shall be no less than 1000 feet; likewise access roads shall be no less than 600 feet from an occupied residence.

 West Virginia Farm Bureau believes legislation should be enacted that will require any company that cuts into a water aquifer while installing a drilling, storage or transfer pad or pipeline be responsible for draining the water to the nearest water channel in a manner that does not produce a wetland, thereby ruining the land for agricultural purposes.
 This shall be done during the initial construction phase.

 West Virginia Farm Bureau supports updating partition law for West Virginia.

-We recommend that, where feasible, hydroelectric generators are installed at existing dams and that the feasibility of hydro-generation be considered at new impoundments.
+We recommend that, where feasible, hydroelectric generators be installed at existing dams and that the feasibility of hydro-generation be considered at new impoundments.

 We recommend continued research and development of coal, waste, ethanol, methanol, natural gas and its constituents, wind power and other resources to provide environmentally sound electric generation.

 West Virginia Farm Bureau recognizes the importance of storage hubs for economic development.
 We believe that companies utilizing any storage field to include natural gas, natural gas liquids, and constituents in West Virginia be required to accurately measure all products injected, and all products removed from storage be accurately measured.
 The market value of excess products taken from storage should be paid to the landowner, oil and gas, or mineral owner.

 Storage lease payments should be based on a reasonable rent based on the per-acre payments received by the storage company, with rents subject to change based on inflation, etc.